Warnings: off-screen rape and murder, denial of pregnancy, off-screen child birth.

 “But those who want to come, those who want to escape,” he said, “I’ll take them.
 Even if I have to fend off a thousand angry spouses.
 If even one of them wants to be free, then that’s enough for me.”

 If there was another Wen Yueying out there whose fate he could change, then his life would not have been worthless.

 Always, A-Yao’s comforting scent basked the space around him with such homeliness that Lan Xichen felt just as comfortable as he did in the hanshi.
-Candles and incense meshed well with this woodsiness, and often, he thought of the rainy days in Gusu; of the pale light of morning above damp grassy paths, and the petrichor smell he had loved since he was a child.
+Candles and incense meshed well with this woodsiness, and often, he thought of the rainy days in Gusu; of the pale light of morning above the damp grassy paths, and the smell of petrichor he had loved since he was a child.

 By his side, Wangji sat still and silent, his whole body thrumming with unease.

 This was the lone reason Xichen did not feel so content, even when Meng Yao handed him his gift of the day: a stack of talismans as old as the Jin sect itself whose ink had blurred and weeped in places.

 Meng Yao was always rather good at picking up on Xichen’s quiet brother’s moods.
 “Wangji,” he called kindly, “would you like for me to close the window?
 The day has been quite cold.”

 Wangji shook his head and took his tea in hand, though he did not drink it.